Class SimpleTrade

 SimpleTrade

 public SimpleTrade(net.minecraft.world.item.ItemStack primaryPrice, net.minecraft.world.item.ItemStack secondaryPrice, net.minecraft.world.item.ItemStack sale, int maxTrades, int experiencePoints, float priceMultiplier) Constructor for creating the trade.
-You can take a look at all the values the vanilla game uses right hereVillagerTrades.TRADES
+You can take a look at all the values the vanilla game uses right hereVillagerTrades.TRADES.- Parameters:

 -